 - Remove the two (2) bolts that hold the belt tensioner onto the engine block.
 The lower bolt cannot be removed unless you remove the oil pump pressure sensor to provide a path to the lower bolt.
 Note: There is a rubber O-ring gasket for the oil pump pressure sensor.

 - Locate the semi-circular bracket that surrounds the lower portion of the timing belt and the crankshaft pulley (12:30 in the video).
 Remove the two (2) nuts that hold this bracket in place before removing the belt.

 - Remove the tensioner and idler timing belt pulleys.

 VI.
 Removing the Water Pump

-The water pump is held in place by five (5) 10-mm bolts.
+The water pump is held in place by five (5) 10 mm bolts.
 It's a good idea to place a large plastic pan underneath the car to capture the coolant that will splash out of the engine when you remove the water pump.
-A plastic concrete-mixing pan can be purchased at most hardware stores for less then $10.
+A plastic concrete-mixing pan can be purchased at most hardware stores for less than $10.

 - Remove the pump.
 A small pry bar or screwdriver can help break the seal between the pump and engine.

 - Make sure the O-ring is removed with the water pump.